matilhaestudio/ionic-kickstart-components/README.md

 # Matilha Comoditize

-A project based on Ionic Framework that uses components architecture
+A project based on Ionic Framework that uses components architecturegit push -u origin master

+##Already done:
+- Ionic side menu mode component
+- Ionic tab menu mode component

-#To do List:
+##To do List:
 - clean up and put tabsmenu into standards
 - create a config file to route views and segregate side menu from tab menu
 - plugin login components

-How create a new module:
+##How create a new module:
 1. Component
 2. Route / Call
 3. View